dkfans/keeperfx/docs/keeperfx_readme.txt

 A: Lense effect only work if you have over 16MB RAM and in screen
      resolutions: 320x200, 640x400 and 640x480.

+Q: I've found a cheat menu, but it doesn't work!
+A: All three cheat menus are still unfinished.

 Config file details:

 FRONTEND_RES